Sound and Relatively Complete Belief Hoare Logic for Statistical Hypothesis Testing Programs: Assertion Language

 \subsubsection{Assertion Formulas}

 We define the syntax of assertion formulas with a modal operator $\Know$ for \emph{knowledge}.
 As in previous studies, a formula $\Know\phi$ expresses that we know $\phi$.
-Formally, for a set $\Pred$ of predicate symbols, the set $\Fml$ of \emph{formulas} is defined by:
+Formally, the set $\Fml$ of \emph{formulas} is defined by:

 where $\eta\in\Pred$, $u_1, \ldots, u_n \in\ATerm$, and $i \in \IntVar$.
 In the formulas, the quantifiers $\forall$ and $\exists$ never appear inside the epistemic modality $\Know$.
 They are used only to prove the relative completeness of our program logic in later sections.
 We remark that there is no universal/existential quantification over the observable and invisible variables.
 We denote the set of all variables occurring in a formula $\phi$ by $\fv{\phi}$.